AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :guilabel:`Start with default`

-  Clicking on this button causes GPS to look for a project called :file:`default.gpr` in the current directory and load it if found.
+  Clicking on this button causes GNAT Studio to look for a project called :file:`default.gpr` in the current directory and load it if found.
 Otherwise, it copies the default project :file:`<prefix>/share/gps/default.gpr` into the current directory and loads it.
-GPS removes this temporary copy when exiting or loading another project if you have not modified the copy.
+GNAT Studio removes this temporary copy when exiting or loading another project if you have not modified the copy.

   The default project contains all the Ada source files from the specified directory (assuming they use the default GNAT naming scheme :file:`.ads` and :file:`.adb`).

-  If the current directory is not writable, GPS instead loads :file:`<prefix>/share/gps/readonly.gpr`.
-In this case, GPS runs in a limited mode, where some capabilities (such as building and source navigation) are not available.
+  If the current directory is not writable, GNAT Studio instead loads :file:`<prefix>/share/gps/readonly.gpr`.
+In this case, GNAT Studio runs in a limited mode, where some capabilities (such as building and source navigation) are not available.
 This project will not contain any sources.

 In addition to these choices, you can also load a recently opened project by clicking the project of interest in the left-hand pane listing the known recent